• Skip to primary navigation

 • A US cup measure or a shot glass make handy tools for pressing the biscuit base into the tin and up the sides evenly.

 • To remove the tart from the tin, place it onto a can/tin (of beans, soup etc), then gently pull the sides of the tin downwards.
 Take the tart (still attached to the base of the tin) off the can.
-Use a palatte knife to gently loosen the base, then slide it onto a serving plate.
+Use a palette knife to gently loosen the base, then slide it onto a serving plate.

 After Eight Mint Chocolate Tart